 - 1.1 Fix Windows 10 slow boot issues

 - 1.7 Disable Unnecessary Services

 - 1.10 Registry Tweak to Speedup Startup apps at Launch

 Tips To optimize and improve windows 10 performance

-Note Before performing bellow steps we recommend to create a system restore point first.
-So that if anything goes wrong while performing bellow tweaks we can revert back to a previous working state by performing system Restore.
+Note Before performing below steps we recommend to create a system restore point first.
+So that if anything goes wrong while performing bellow tweaks we can revert back to a previous working state by performing System Restore.